 Access to credit empowers consumers to afford purchases they may not be able to outright buy with one month’s salary.
 For small businesses getting credit not only advances the individual business owner but also helps a country’s entire economy grow.

-There are, however, institutions, credit bureaus, and third-party platforms that are making it their business to disrupt the status quo by leading the way with alternative credit scoring and new lending models.
+There are, however, institutions, credit bureaus, and third-party platforms like our Gathr solution that are making it a business to disrupt the status quo and are leading the way with alternative credit scoring and new lending models.
 These new credit models give previously financially crippled consumers access to money by using alternative data to check their creditworthiness.

 Traditional credit barriers & the value of alternative data